The path from graduate to house team member is the GPA, the Graduate’s Performing Academy

 After Your Junior House Team Run

 - FCI will track the progress of the team over the 6-month run.
 We will invite teams that successfully build an audience and consistently put on a high-quality show to become an established house team and extend their run an additional 6 months. (specific metrics will be provided)

 - We will continue to review teams every 4-6 months.

 - The teams that consistently get positive audience feedback and attendance will continue as long as the schedule and our programming goals allow.

 - FCI will not be able to guarantee a consistent rehearsal space after the completion of your house team’s 6-month run but will work with you to offer space when available.

 - GPA costs the same as core classes, but you get more shows and more benefits.

-- Once accepted into the program, you will be sent a registration link.
+- Once accepted into the program, you will be sent a registration link to complete payment

 - Junior House and House Team Runs(your cohort operate as a house team would)